Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Simulation Results and Discussion

 Fig.~\ref{impact_of_number_of_AeBS} shows the impact of the number of AeBSs on system utility, achievable sum rate and coverage rate.
-In Fig.~\ref{impact_of_number_of_AeBS}(a), we find that as the number of AeBSs increases, all methods exhibit a general upward trend in system utility.
-This is expected since additional AeBSs provide enhanced coverage and improved spatial diversity.
-And the proposed JSGD-RS method consistently outperforms all other approaches across different AeBS quantities.
-This demonstrates the effectiveness of combining the RSMA framework with generative graph diffusion-driven UAV deployment and user association strategies.
-The Random method shows the poorest performance across all configurations.
-Its inability to intelligently assign AeBS positions, user associations, and resource allocation leads to suboptimal outcomes.
+In Fig.~\ref{impact_of_number_of_AeBS}(a), as the number of AeBSs increases, all methods exhibit a general upward trend in system utility.
+This is because additional AeBSs provide enhanced coverage and improved spatial diversity.
+The proposed JSGD-RS method consistently outperforms all other approaches across different AeBS quantities, demonstrating the effectiveness of combining the RSMA framework with graph diffusion-driven UAV deployment and user association strategies.
 Fig.~\ref{impact_of_number_of_AeBS}(b) presents the relationship between the achievable sum rate and the number of AeBSs for different schemes.
 First, as the number of AeBSs increases, the achievable sum rate improves for all methods except the Random method.
 This is because deploying more AeBSs allows more GUs to be served.
 Second, the proposed JSGD-RS outperforms both JSGD-NO and JSGD-SD.
 This result indicates that the RSMA framework efficiently manages interference among GUs by leveraging superimposed common data streams and dynamically adjusting rate allocation and beamforming.
 Moreover, JSGD-RS outperforms the JSDR-RS, confirming the benefits of the generative diffusion-based deployment strategy.
 Fig.~\ref{impact_of_number_of_AeBS}(c) depicts the coverage rate versus the numbers of AeBSs.
 Since a greater number of AeBSs offers better coverage capacity, the coverage rate improves as AeBSs increases.
 However, JSGD-SD achieves decent coverage at lower user counts but its coverage fraction drops more significantly at high user density, reflecting an inability to serve the extra users.
 Notably, the gap between JSGD-RS and JSDR-RS widens as $K$ increases, indicating that the global graph diffusion approach yields superior coverage, particularly in larger and more complex network environments where effective AeBS positioning and user association become increasingly critical.